strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Provider Key
 ^^^^^^^^^^^^

 A sequence of characters which uniquely identifies a provider.

+:Field name: ProKey

+:Data type: Char[20]

+:Domain:
   A unique identifier for a provider within the PMHC top level organisation.

 ----------

 Referral Date
 ^^^^^^^^^^^^^

 The date the referrer made the referral.

+:Field name: RefDate

+:Data type: Date[8]

+:Domain:
   For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 ----------

 Referrer Entity
 ^^^^^^^^^^^^^^^

 The entity of the referrer.

+:Field name: RefEntity

+:Data type: Char[1]

+:Domain:
   To be defined

 ----------

 Referrer or provider Active
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A flag to represent whether a provider is active.

+:Field name: Active

+:Data type: Char[1]

 :Domain:
   :0: Inactive